DeepwaterExploration/legacydocs/docs/products/fiber_board.md

 ## Introduction

 This bare PCB converts CAT 5 Ethernet signals from the RJ-45 port to signals compatible with single mode SFP transceivers and vice versa.
-By using this media converter, copper Ethernet signals can be extended up to 20km depending on the SFP transceiver used (a much larger distance than the 100 meters limit for copper Ethernet signals).
+By using this media converter, copper Ethernet signals can be extended up to 20km depending on the SFP transceiver used (a much longer distance than the 100 meters limit for copper Ethernet signals).

 Unlike many other fiber converters, this is designed to be as space efficient as possible specifically for ROV use cases.
 Additionally, many considerations were in place to design this board as power efficient as possible, reducing generated heat and maximizing the flight time on your ROV!

+**Fits in 3" acrylic ROV electronic enclosure!**

+## Advantages of Fiber over Traditional Copper for ROV Use
+* Gigabit data transfer with kilometers of tether length (Copper: 100 meters max for Gigabit, 300 meters max for 100Mb/s)
+* Lower Latency (Light transfers much faster)
+* Virtually no risk of interference compared to copper
 ## Technical Specifications
 **Input Voltage:** 3.5V - 18V DC (Recommended 5V)